LeastSaneDeveloper/Browser-Comparison/README.md

 [Known tracking scripts are also not blocked](https://privacytests.org/private) in both normal windows and Incognito windows.
 [By default, tracking cookies are also not blocked](https://privacytests.org) (__IN NORMAL WINDOWS ONLY.
 INCOGNITO MODE BLOCKS TRACKING COOKIES.__) Chrome also [does not prevent cross-session tracking](https://privacytests.org/private) in normal windows.

 Google Chrome provides no built-in way to spoof major fingerprinting vectors including Canvas, WebGL, Font, and AudioContext fingerprinting.
+In general, Google Chrome has very little privacy settings.

 I think it's relatively safe to say that Google Chrome is very far from being privacy-oriented.